 I advise against adding music, ads, tacky widgets, or distracting animations.

 It doesn’t matter if you do everything right, if your potential employer does a web search on you and finds anything unprofessional or less than flattering, you are screwed.
-This is not about learning to better utilize your Facebook privacy settings; this is about completely wiping everything questionable that’s related to you from the internet.
-Facebook is notorious for changing their privacy policies and undergoing technical issues that compromise their user’s “protected” statuses and images, causing them to become publicly available without that user’s knowledge.
-Don’t be stupid.
-Is it really necessary to share a bunch of pictures of yourself partying at a bar, drunk out of your mind?
-No.
+This is not about learning to better utilize your privacy settings; this is about completely wiping everything questionable that’s related to you from the internet.
+Facebook in particular is notorious for changing their privacy policies and undergoing technical issues that compromise their user’s “protected” statuses and images, causing them to become publicly available without that user’s knowledge.

 This is a great opportunity for you to start changing the way you behave in public as well.

-Remember: your friends have cameras, Facebook accounts, and the ability to tag you.
+Remember: your friends have cameras, social accounts, and the ability to tag you.
 The last thing you want is for your potential employers (or worse, clients) to stumble on that.
-So, before you submit your application and resume, delete those ridiculous duckface selfies you took in your bathroom mirror with your exposed cleavage pushed up to your chin and those petty status updates about your ex-boyfriend’s new girlfriend.
-(I mean, you’re right.
-He really is a cheating douchebag and their baby will probably be just as ugly as she is, but that’s not something your potential employers are going to want to see.)
+So, before you submit your application and resume, delete those duckface selfies you took in your bathroom mirror with your exposed cleavage pushed up to your chin and those petty status updates about your ex-boyfriend’s new girlfriend.
+(I mean, you’re totally right.
+He really is a human dumpsterfire and their baby will probably be just as ugly as she is, but that’s not something your potential employers are going to want to see.)